The Muirfield Marlins are part of the Saint Charles CountySummer Swim League.

 Parent Worker Responsibilities & Penalties for Failing to Work

 Successful swim meets require parent volunteers; both Home and Away.
 The requirement and minimum expectation is that one parent representing each swimmer works one shift (half) each meet to achieve the minimum 6 volunteer worker points per family.

-We need about 25 people for each half for Home meets and about 20 for each half at Away meets.
-After committing to your parent worker schedule, it will be up to you to find a substitution.
+We need about 25 people for each half for 'Home' meets and about 20 for each half at 'Away' meets.
+After committing to your parent worker schedule, it will be up to you to find a substitute.
 If you are substituting for another parent, please pick up that parent’s name tag at the beginning of the meet.

-When you or your substitute arrives at a meet, pick up your name tag(s) from the Worker Assignment Board and check in.
-If you or your substitute do not pick up your name tag and work as assigned, you will be counted as a “no-show.”
+When you (or your substitute) arrive at a swim meet, pick up your name tag(s) from the Worker Assignment Board immediately and check in.
+If you (or your substitute) do not pick up your name tag and work as assigned, you will be counted as a “no-show.”
 The $150 check collected from each family with your swimmer's registration will be cashed if your worker shifts are not completed.
 A second “no-show” from the same family will result in all swimmers from that family being excluded from meets for the remainder of the season.
 No refunds of registration fees will be given.

 Parent Worker Assignments